Andrea Cappa

-Andrea Cappa (born 21 February 1993) is an Italian footballer.
+Andrea Cappa (born 21 February 1993) is an Italian footballer who plays as a goalkeeper.

 Biography

 Pescara

 Born in Rome, Lazio, Cappa left for Abruzzo club Pescara at young age.
 In 2006–07 season he was the member of Rome's Tor Tre Teste; He was the member of Pescara's Allievi under-17 team in 2009–10 season.
 From July 2010 to January 2012, he spent 1 1/2 seasons for the under-20 reserve of Pescara.
 However, he also played for the reserve B in 2010–11 season.
 Cappa also made his senior debut for the first team on 4 September 2011, against Modena.
 On 11 January 2012 Cappa left Pescara to Serie D club Teramo, with Riccardo Ragni returned to Pescara as backup keeper; the reserve were played by Salvatore Falso and overage player Francesco Cattenari.

 Teramo won promotion back to fully professional league in 2012; Pescara also promoted to Serie A in the same time.